challet/MooPlay/README.md

 * a play / pause control
 * a play progress bar
-* subtitles synchronized with the video
+* subtitles loaded through an ajax request and synchronized with the video ( only .srt format support for now )

-The video element can be used by other scripts, MooPlay objects will adapt themself to state changes.
+The video element methods can be called by other scripts, MooPlay objects will adapt themself to state changes.

 More functionnalities will be available.